 The Michigan Medicine Wellness Office works with leaders and key partners across Michigan Medicine and the university community to ensure an environment in which our values, attitudes, and behaviors align with Michigan Medicine’s core values –including caring, which is to treat everyone with dignity, kindness, and respect, promoting the well-being of self and others.
 By doing this, Michigan Medicine is prioritizing well-being at the organizational level for learners, staff, and faculty.
-A more engaging and thriving workforce will be reflected throughout Michigan Medicine in the quality of care, education, and research we provide – improving health while taking care of each other.

 Michigan Medicine Model of Workplace Well-Being*

-*In an academic medical center like Michigan Medicine, the workplace environment extends to learners as well as faculty and staff, and to research and education as well as clinical care.
+*The workplace environment extends to learners as well as faculty and staff, and to research and education as well as clinical care.
 Thus, the academic workplace environment includes learning, research, and clinical areas.

-The Wellness Office was only one year old and not fully staffed in March 2020 when Michigan Medicine quickly pivoted its operations to focusing on the pandemic, caring for and maintaining surge capacity for COVID-19 patients, providing care to other acutely ill patients, and reducing the risk of exposure.
-At the time, our team included a Chief Wellness Officer, two new hires, and two learners.
-Hiring was on hold, and our small team shifted to remote work.
 The impact of the pandemic on the emotional health and well-being of our onsite, frontline, and remote faculty, staff, and learners accelerated much of the necessity of our work.
 Through this, our goals were to ensure there was a voice for well-being throughout Michigan Medicine and to serve as coordinated, centralized resource hub for those seeking support.

 Learn more about the Wellness Office!